Homework: Effects and Patterns

 Objective and Overview

 Provide a microphone to use with your laptop or device, as this homework will involve real-time input to chuck.
-Built-in laptop and mobile mics are ok for testing but they're noisier and often have automatic gain control which will affect quality.
-Better is an external mic and an audio interface or recorder that will connect to your computer.
-The DIY air mics we've made are great for this.
+It's doable with built-in mics but the best quality usually requires an external mic and an audio interface or recorder that will connect to your computer.
 CCRMA has a few loaner audio interfaces and some mics + stands this year (available to be checked out at the 2nd floor admin area -- self-serve).
 See the teaching team if any questions.

 Key Steps

-4. Experiment with your voice or instrument and record your work to .wav files.
+3. Experiment with your voice or instrument and record using the IDE.

 Background